rschristopher/ischristtrue.com/src/modern-views/index.md

 ## Where did this start?

-Conventional wisdom declares that our moden view started in the 1960s, in the counterculture revolution, the start of the culture war.
+Conventional wisdom suggests that our moden view started in the 1960s, in the counterculture revolution, the start of the culture war.
 And there seems to be something to this, especially in the United States, as there was a seismic shift in western culture, a rejection of past social norms, the start of the civil rights movement, Roe v Wade, Woodstock -- certainly it seems as if the culture prior to the famed hippy generation was distinctly different from everything that came afterwards.

 ### Culture War

 Hindsight being 20/20, the fruits of the 1960s counterculture are known.
 There was an Altamont to every Woodstock, reactions to every revolution.
 The 1960s counterculture gave way to the decadence and degeneracy that marked every decade since.
-And despite many abysmal failures, what we can see clearly is that the 1960s were the start of a parasitism in institutions starting with academia and then into political and corporate institutions, all pushing to degrade and weaken families, undermining the foundations of civilization.
+And despite the abysmal failures, what we can see clearly is that the 1960s were the start of a parasitism in institutions starting with academia and then into political and corporate institutions, all pushing to degrade and weaken families, undermining the foundations of civilization.
 We now see the normalization of relativism, an assault on truth itself.
 In fact, since the 1960s this parasitism has spread globally, and has noticeably accelerated.

 "Be on the right side of history", we tell ourselves.
 We imagine we are making the world a better place; that this is a "pivotal" moment in history.